Skip to main content

 1

-When using the default behavior "All", the function fills the empty values over the project horizon.
+"All" fills empty values over the entire project horizon.

 Formula: FILLMISSING('Input node', "Time", "1", "StartAtFirst")